 Many of you have probably had cold callers wasting your time.

-Rather than putting the phone down on them, you might want to waste their time.
+Rather than putting the phone down on them, you might want to waste their time, or better still, to maximise their time to good effect.
 My most recent call (the second one today) went like this.

 First, he asked about ‘my recent minor car accident’.
 So I asked him what made him think that I had a minor car accident.